liferay/liferay-docs/userGuide/en/chapters/12-kaleo-forms.markdown

 ![Figure 12.4: Create transitions to existing or new nodes.
 The connector pop-up let's you create and connect to new nodes on-the-fly.](../../images/kaleo-connector.png)

-To get a feel for how the designer works, let's use the workflow designer to duplicate the default workflow definition.
-When we choose the option to *Add Definition* from the Kaleo Forms portlet, it creates a blank workflow definition with start and end nodes.
-To make this work, we'll add two tasks, fill in the relevant information, assign the tasks properly, and create the transitions.
+To get a feel for how the designer works, go ahead and use the workflow designer to duplicate the default workflow definition.
+When you choose the option to *Add Definition* from the Kaleo Forms Admin portlet, it creates a blank workflow definition with start and end nodes.
+To make this work, you'll add two tasks, fill in the relevant information, assign the tasks properly, and create the transitions.

 First add two tasks, then use the edit icon to name them *Review* and *Update*.